-Certain bulkhead areas are sealed following U.S. Coast Guard regulations at the date of manufacture.
-Any modifications must be in accordance with the regulations.
+Certain bulkhead areas are sealed in compliance with U.S. Coast Guard regulations at the date of manufacture.
+Any modifications must be made in accordance with the regulations.

 It is the responsibility of the boat owner to maintain the safe condition of the system.
 Inspect the system frequently to ensure no deterioration or loosening of connections has occurred.